 Pictured: ‘Hero’ police officer who died trying to save man’s life on train tracks

-Sergeant Graham Saville suffered serious injuries when he was hit by a train as he tried to save a distressed man
+Sergeant Graham Saville suffered serious injuries when he was hit by a train as he tried to save a man

 Tributes have been paid to a “hero” police officer who died after trying to save a man from train tracks.